These mailings offer publishers an easy and cost-effective means of communicating information to all IndieBound stores.

 ABA Associate Member publishers interested in participating in the ABC Best Books Catalog can contact ABC Group Manager Gen de Botton (email@example.com).

 Indies Introduce is a campaign in which juries of booksellers chose the top debut books and authors of adults and kids books for the upcoming season, showcasing the independent booksellers’ talent for discovery.
 ABA emails Associate Member publishers requesting title submissions for adult and/or children's books twice yearly.
 (November for upcoming Summer/Fall titles and in May for upcoming Winter/Spring titles).
 Due to quantity limitations and at booksellers' request, ABA limits the number of publishers it solicits, and the number of submissions per publisher.
+Decisions regarding submissions are subject to ABA's discretion.
 Two ABA bookseller member juries, one for adult books and one for children's books, each choose ten debuts for each seasonal list.
 If a title is selected for a specific list, the publisher agrees to offer promotional terms for that title to participating stores who will promote the list.

 Publishers are crucial sponsors of the ABA Winter Institute and the ABC Children’s Institute.
 Additionally, there are periodic opportunities to sponsor marketing resources, e.g., bookmarks for “Banned Books Week” bookseller events.